invisible-college/statebus/README.md

 ## Make a client

 You don't need a server yet.
-Make a new `.html` file on your filesystem with this template:
+Just make a new `.html` file on your filesystem, and put this template in it:

 ```coffeescript
 <script type="statebus">                                       # Initial line